crazyuploader/rreading-glasses/README.md

 > This is fucking awesome, thank you!!!

+> I just added this, and omg it fixed so many issues i've been having!
+Thank
+> you!

+> Holy shit can I just say this is so much better.

+> This is fucking fantastic.
+Came across your link, thought hmm I bet this'll
+> be crap.
+Reinstalled R, added your site, instantly found the 5 upcoming books
+> that I couldn't. thank you!

 > Already had it pull in an extra book from an author that came out in September
 > that wasn't originally found!
 > Will definitely be a rreading glasses evangalist! haha